Payment for ecosystem services: Concept overview

 PES has also been touted as a tool for rural development.
 In 2007, the World Bank released a document outlining the place of PES in development.
 But the link between the environment and development had been officially recognized long before with the 1972 Stockholm Conference on the Human Environment and later reaffirmed by the Rio Conference on Environment and Development.
-However, it is important to note PES programs are usually not designed to be primarily poverty alleviation schemes, although they may incorporate development mechanisms.
+However, PES programs are usually not designed to be primarily poverty alleviation schemes, although they may incorporate development mechanisms.

 Some PES programs involve contracts between consumers of ecosystem services and the suppliers of these services.
 However, the majority of the PES programs are funded by governments and involve intermediaries, such as non-government organisations.
 The party supplying the environmental services normally holds the property rights over an environmental good that provides a flow of benefits to the demanding party in return for compensation.
 In the case of private contracts, the beneficiaries of the ecosystem services are willing to pay a price that can be expected to be lower than their welfare gain due to the services.
 The providers of the ecosystem services can be expected to be willing to accept a payment that is greater than the cost of providing the services.

 The monetization of soil is also progressively recognised as essential for sustainable land-use planning and policy-making.